sbarex/QLMarkdown/README.md

 - `Emoji`: parse the emoji placeholder defined by GitHub.
 You can render the emoji with an emoticons glyph or using the image provided by GitHub.
 It is possible that some placeholders (especially if they require a sequence of several unicode codes) are not supported by the system font.
 - `GitHub mentions` _(available on advanced options panel)_: translate mentions to link to the GitHub account.
 - `Heads _(available on advanced options panel)_`: create anchors for the heads to use as cross internal reference.
 Each anchor is named with the title of the caption, lowercased, with spaces replaced with a dash char (`-`).
 UTF8 character encoding is supported.
-- `Inline local images` _(available on advanced options panel)_: inject in the html code the local images as base64 data[^footnote_inlineimages].
-For security reasons are handled only urls without schema (e.g. `./image.jpg` or `image.jpg`), or with the `file` schema (e.g.  `file:///Users/username/Documents/image.jpg`)[^footnote_file_scheme] referring to existing files with an image mime type.
+- `Inline local images` _(available on advanced options panel)_: inject in the html code the local images as base64 data.
+The quick look extension can not access to the local images defined inside the markdown code, so embedding the data it's a way around the limitation.
+For security reasons are handled only urls without schema (e.g. `./image.jpg` or `image.jpg`), or with the `file` schema (e.g.  `file:///Users/username/Documents/image.jpg`) referring to existing files with an image mime type.
 This extension is required to render local images inside the quicklook preview.
 - `Source code`: highlight the source code inside a fenced box.
 - `Strikethrough`: strikethrough text inside tildes.
 You can choose to detect single or double tilde delimiters.
 - `Table`: parse table as defined by the GitHub extension to the standard markdown language.